Front representation of set partitions: A recurrence relation for

 \begin{description} \item[Case 1] $n$ is a singleton of $\pi$.
 Start with a vertex and add a middle child $v$ of it.
 Attach $\phi(\pi\setminus n)$ to $v$.
 Then $\phi(\pi)$ is the resulting tree. \item[Case 2] $(j,n)$ is a front edge of $\pi$ and there is no front edge $(j,t)$ of $\pi$ for $t<n$.
 Start with a vertex and make a right child $v$ of it.
 Let $\pi_1=\pi\cap[j-1]$ and $\pi_2=\pi\cap\{j+1,j+2,\ldots,n-1\}$.
 Let $\pi'$ be the partition obtained from $\pi_1$ by adding all the blocks of $\pi_2$ whose elements are increased by $j-1$ and by adding $n-1$ to the block containing $j$.
 Note that $\pi'$ is a $2$-front noncrossing partition of $[n-1]$.
 We attach $\phi(\pi')$ to $v$.
 Then $\phi(\pi)$ is the resulting tree. \item[Case 3] $(j,n)$ is a front edge of $\pi$ and there is a front edge $(j,t)$ of $\pi$ for some $t<n$.
 Let $i$ be the largest integer such that $i<n$ and $(j,i)$ is a front edge of $\pi$. \begin{description} \item[Sub-Case 3-a] $2\leq i\leq n-2$.
 Start with a vertex and make a left child $v$ and a right child $u$ of this vertex.
 Attach $\phi(\pi\cap[i])$ to $v$ and $\phi(\pi\cap[i+1,n-1])$ to $u$.
 Then $\phi(\pi)$ is the resulting tree. \item[Sub-Case 3-b] $i=n-1$.
 Start with a vertex and make a left child $v$.
 Attach $\phi(\pi\cap[n-1])$ to $v$.
 Then $\phi(\pi)$ is the resulting tree. \end{description} \end{description} See Fig.~\ref{fig:cat} for an example of $\phi$.

-Note that $\phi(\pi)$ is a plane unary-binary tree and $\phi(\pi)$ does not have a left child which has a middle child or which is a leaf.
+Note that $\phi(\pi)$ is a plane unary-binary tree and $\phi(\pi)$ does not have a left child that has a middle child or that is a leaf.
 Thus a left child of $\phi(\pi)$ must have a left child or a right child (or both).

 \begin{thm} The map $\phi$ is a bijection between the set of noncrossing partitions of $[n]$ and the set of plane unary-binary trees with $n$ vertices such that a left child must have a left child or a right child (it can have both of them).
 Moreover, if $\phi(\pi)=T$ then the number of blocks of $\pi$ is equal to the number of leaves plus the number of vertices having a middle child in $T$. \end{thm} \begin{proof} It is straightforward to find the inverse of $\phi$.
 We leave it to the reader.
 The `moreover' statement follows from the fact that each head corresponds to a leaf or a vertex having a middle child. \end{proof}